 From time to time we are subject to formal and informal inquiries and investigations by competition authorities in the United States, Europe, and other jurisdictions.
 For example, in August 2019, we began receiving civil investigative demands from the U.S. Department of Justice requesting information and documents relating to our prior antitrust investigations and certain of our business practices.
-Attorneys general from 51 U.S. states and territories have also opened antitrust investigations into certain of our business practices.
+State attorneys general have also opened antitrust investigations into certain of our business practices.
 We continue to cooperate with federal and state regulators in the United States, and other regulators around the world.